A slice being taken out of a strawberry rhubarb cake

 Vanilla sugar: If you don’t have any vanilla sugar, simply use regular sugar in the compote and add 1 teaspoon of vanilla after the strawberries and rhubarb are finished cooking.

-Keep cake in fridge until ready to serve.
+Keep cake refrigerated until ready to serve.
 This cake is great served chilled or at room temperature.

 Did you try this recipe?